SRG

 Weaknesses

-• Legacy of dependence on former anchor tenants (Sears/Kmart).
+• Legacy of dependence on anchor tenants (former Sears/Kmart).

-• Exposure to the challenging retail sector.
+• Exposure to the ongoing challenges in the traditional retail sector.

 Opportunities